Walker-Xin/tutorial/second_year/talk/script.md

 ## Slide 20

-Often, black holes are found in binary systems consisting of a BH and another object which is often a star.
+Often, black holes are found in binary systems consisted of a BH and another object which is often a star.
 The star's mass can be 'sucked' into the BH in a process call accretion.
 Due to angular momentum conservation, the matter does not fall directly into the BH, but instead forms a disk around it and gradually spirals in.
 The immense gravitational potential energy gets converted to heat and the disk material gets so hot ($\sim 10^{7}K$) that it emits some of the most energetic radiation in the universe in the form of X-rays.
 In fact, the efficiency of this energy radiation is about ten times that of nuclear fusion.
 This is how we can 'see' black holes.

 ## Slide 21